 - At present, Microsoft Advertising in the single source of advertising across the Yahoo and AOL networks.

 Despite Microsoft’s best efforts, Google Ads remains the dominant force in PPC.
-But with this position comes great competition between businesses for Google’s SERP space, which can be off-putting for smaller firms and new users to paid search.
-Achieving the top paid positions on Google is far more difficult than on Bing, requiring high quality scores and significant levels of investment.
+But with this position comes great competition between businesses for Google’s SERP space, which can be off-putting for smaller firms and new entrants to the paid search market.
+Achieving the top paid positions on Google is far more difficult than on Bing, requiring high-quality scores and significant levels of investment.

 This brings us on to another key difference between Google Ads and Microsoft Advertising: the cost.
 The cost per click (CPC) on individual keywords tends to be lower with Microsoft Advertising than with its paid search rival, with aggregate effects on the cost of campaigns as a whole.
 (Keep in mind, however, that this is not the case in some verticals.)
 Whilst costs are generally lower with Microsoft, there’s a trade-off between price and audience volume – costs may be higher on Google Ads, but you’ll reach a much larger audience.

 In relation to this, there’s also variation between the targeting options offered by the two paid ad services.
 Both platforms enable sites to target specific user segments based on characteristics such as demographics, increasing the efficiency of ad spend.
-Google Ads offers a wide range of targeting options, from remarketing to dynamic search ads; Microsoft Advertising provides several targeting options but is generally considered to be less advanced than its main competitor in this respect.
+Google Ads offers a wide range of targeting options, from remarketing to dynamic search ads; Microsoft Advertising provides several targeting options, but is generally considered to be less advanced than its main competitor in this respect.
 In 2021, Bing announced the expansion of the Microsoft Audience Network and also the release of Similar Audiences targeting, although this has only currently rolled out to the US market.

 However, a recent update to the targeting in Microsoft Advertising does allow you to use data from users’ LinkedIn profiles to create target segments.
 This information can be really useful for certain types of business that want to target users who work in specific industries (recruitment firms, for example, would benefit from this).
 Working at a more granular level, it can also be used as a tool to target employees of particular companies with ads.
 The LinkedIn targeting function is exclusive to Microsoft Advertising and LinkedIn Ads.